 let’s get down to the PITI-gritty

 Before we get into the details of the program, let’s talk about PITI.
-A mortgage payment is essentially made up of four things: principal, interest, taxes, and insurance (abbreviated PITI).
+Four things make up a mortgage payment: principal, interest, taxes, and insurance (abbreviated PITI).
 The principal and interest pieces of that equation concern the home loan.
-The insurance part, of course, is what’s paid to the borrower’s homeowners insurance company.
+The borrower pays the insurance part to their homeowners insurance company.
 Then there’s taxes.
 This part of a monthly mortgage payment goes toward property taxes—that’s where the homestead credit comes in.

 homestead credit for dummies

 “Homestead” is just an old-fashioned word for a home—more specifically, a homeowner’s primary owned residence.
-In the U.S., the homestead tax credit law is intended to limit the amount of tax assessment increase that can be imposed on homeowners.
-The program is currently available in 47 states, six of which have unlimited exemption, others limit it to a percentage or a fixed amount.
+In the U.S., the homestead tax credit law limits the amount of tax assessment increase that can be imposed on homeowners.
+The program is currently available in 47 states, six of which have unlimited exemption.
+Other states limit it to a percentage or a fixed amount.

 The homestead credit may protect at least some of a home’s value from creditors, property tax increases, and even life events like the death of a spouse by putting a cap on the assessment increase for a period of time.
 This credit (also called homestead tax credit or homestead tax exemption) can have a significant impact on how much homeowners save on property taxes, regardless of their property value or their income level.